 - Paddle Width (distance per stroke)

-- Stroke Rate
+- Stroke Rate (strokes per minute)

 To utilize the pulse feature, you will need a Polar heart rate monitor.
 The most common one on the market is the Polar H10 Heart Rate Monitor.

-If you notice in the photo, the monitor does come with a really convenient cellphone holder.
+The monitor does come with a really convenient cellphone holder.
 This allows you to view fitness apps or enjoy a YouTube video while working out!

 - Quick Start – Grab the handle and just start rowing.
 All metrics will begin tracking.